bcherny/undux/README.md

 ### Lensed connects

-Instead of updating your React component when anything on the model changed, you can subscribe to specific properties on your model.
+Instead of updating your React component when anything on the model changed, you can subscribe just to specific properties on your model.
 Let's modify our React example to only update when `today` changes:

 ```tsx
 let MyComponent = withStore('today')(